 - Processing.
 Every step affects quality, including: the season, and even the time of day, when the leaves are harvested; how the leaves are plucked (machine vs by hand, for example), which leaves are plucked, and plucking expertise; the techniques used and the expertise of the production steps (withering, oxidation, and so on); and blending.
 In addition, how the finished tea is packed, transported, and stored will impact its quality.

 - Brewing.
 Even the best teas can be compromised with improper brewing!

-Worldwide, over five million tons of tea were produced in 2013.
+Worldwide, around eight billion pounds of tea are produced annually.
 Mainland China and India are the largest producers, and Kenya and Sri Lanka the largest exporters.

 Of all the tea produced, over half of it (56%) is considered to be of “poor” quality and is purchased by large companies primarily for tea bags and bulk purposes.
 Another 43.5% is considered of “mediocre” quality and is used by many “specialty” tea brands.

 This leaves only 0.5% of the entire year’s tea harvest that is “high” quality.

 Because we are dedicated to bringing you the highest-quality tea on the market, TeaHaus works closely with German tea suppliers—who are known for being premier tea producers, testers, and blenders of fine teas.
 Our suppliers work directly with tea garden owners, growers, and managers of smaller estates to ensure quality and transparency.